WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Wasabi Wallet white theme](/WhiteMode.png "Wasabi Wallet white theme")

 ## Coin Control Best Practices

+### What are coins?

+Bitcoin uses a system of [inputs and outputs](/why-wasabi/Coins.md) to keep track who owns how many sats.
+Every transaction specifies one or more inputs, the chunk of bitcoin being spent, and one or more outputs, the destination of who receives the bitcoin.
+A coin is also called an unspent transaction output (UTXO), meaning that this output has not been used as the input of a new transaction - it is yet to be spent.
+In order to spend a UTXO, the valid signature and script has to be provided in the transaction.
+This ensures that only with knowledge of the correct private key can this coin be sent to a new address.
+This chain of links between inputs being spent and outputs being generated is verified by every full node, and stored on the blockchain.

 ### How can I enable (manual) coin control?